 “You don’t have to be so angry with me, I wasn’t going to tell Suzette about you.”

 “I’m not angry with you at all—what gave you that idea?”

-“I know…nothing is going to happen to it, Moony.
-I’m not going to leave you alone.”
+“I know; nothing is going to happen to it, Moony,” I try to say gently to reassure her.
 I pause, realizing something.
-“Do you…always watch me, when we’re not together?”
+“Do you always watch me, when we’re not together?”

 “I mean—” Abruptly, her gaze shifts away.
 “Considering how often you’re with her recently…”

 “We’re traveling together, so of course we spend a lot of together, but this journey won’t last forever.
 Either way, I’m still your priest.”

 She slightly opens her glossy violet eyes with a frown.

 “I promise I won’t,” I reply with a small smile.
 “I need to go to sleep now, but…I’ll see you tomorrow, Maiden Moon.”

 “…All right then,” she mutters.
 “Somêl amé, Hikaru.”